openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 A *simple name* refers to the following:

--  Global entity of the current compilation unit;
+-  Entity declared in the current compilation unit;
--  Local variable; or
--  Parameter of the surrounding function or method.
+-  Local variable or parameter of the surrounding function or method.

 A *qualifiedName* that is not a *simple name* refers to the following:

--  Entity imported from some compilation unit, or
+-  Entity imported from a compilation unit, or
 -  Member of some class or interface.